walkerab/ghetto-box-site/documentation/index.md

 </div>
 ```

-Let's say we only wanted them to act as columns (tiles) when the screen is of at least a medium size.
+Let's say we only wanted them to act as columns (tiles) when the screen is of at least a medium size (`992px`).

 ```html
 <div class="tiles">